 Activity-based working inherently prioritizes and aligns with much of what is becoming the norm in the workplace post-pandemic.
 Read more about how activity-based working can help in solving hybrid work challenges.

-The same Veldhoen + Company study found that productivity on an individual level rose by 13%, and that group productivity rose by 8%.
+The same Veldhoen + Company study, which analyzed more than 32,000 data points across 16 organizations in 11 countries, found that individual productivity rose by 13% and group productivity rose by 8%.

 This makes sense, given how an activity-based work environment specifically aims to give workers access to finely tuned spaces that cater to various work needs.